mattberkowitz/type-definitions/README.md

 This function will process the input and return the representation as a class with an `isOfType` static function.
-It is primarily for coercing native representations, and will have no affect when passed on the the package-defined types.
+It is primarily for coercing native representations, and will have no affect when passed the package-defined types.
 Therefore it's always good to wrap your definitions in this so that they will support as much as possible.